sommersaad/sommersaad/README.md

 # Hello World, my name is Sommer Saad.

 ## 🚀 My experience
-I have successfully completed a Data Science & Analytics Bootcamp provided by QuickStart Inc. This bootcamp has allowed me to have exposure to Power BI, Python and SQL.
-I have completed a series of immersive projects.
-This has allowed me to understand the data lifecycle - each project was graded and I have received a 100 on each project.
+I have been awarded my certification in Data Science & Analytics provided by QuickStart Inc. This bootcamp has allowed me to understand Power BI, Python, SQL, and machine learning.
+I have proven to utilize my knowledge from the bootcamp into my projects.
+This has allowed me to excel profeciently in data-application use.
+Also, presenting my projects has given me the exposure to gain a new level of skillsets.

 ## 🛠 Skills